-My list of best to worst Knxwledge albums was tongue in cheek but Google Analytics suggests people are taking it seriously enough to search for his best albums and finding the article.
+My list of best to worst Knxwledge albums was tongue in cheek but it appears people are taking it seriously enough to search for his best albums and finding the article.
 I was tempted to do the same for Jamiroquai but decided against it.
 And rather than have a best to worst list, I wrote a favourites list.
 You can’t argue with someone favourites but goddamn it somebody will.
 Anyway, here they are.

 There isn’t a “worst” album in Jamiroquai’s discography.
 This was the first full album that made me a fan.
 For that reason, it should be higher up.
 But it isn’t.
 Why?
 It was a disjointed album.
 It featured a lot of session bassists who were brilliant (Derrick McIntyre played on 4 of them, including Time Won’t Wait where he excelled the most) but it affected Dynamite’s cohesion.
 It was a collection of singles rather than a gelled body of work.
 The loudness war also took some audible casualties but that’s the producer in me talking.
 Onto the positives: Feels Just Like It Should packs a dirty funk punch.
 The title track is a smooth disco number that doesn’t push as hard as previous attempts but it’s still worthy.
 There’s also a very special track on this album called Starchild.
 It’s where I got my production name.
 It’s cute and funky and almost gospel.
 All in all, a good musical menagerie but missing some sonic glue.

 Other notable tracks: Seven Days in Sunny June, Electric Mistress, Tallulah, (Don’t) Give Hate A Chance, Hot Tequila Brown